Enhancing the Josephson diode effect with Majorana bound states

 \textit{Non-reciprocal phase-dependent Andreev spectrum}.---To start, we focus on the Andreev spectrum, which is presented in Fig.\,\ref{Fig1} as a function of $\phi$ for JJs with $L_{\rm N}=20$nm and $L_{\rm N}=100$nm at distinct $\eta$ and $B$.
-The first observation is that the Andreev spectrum strongly depends on $\phi$, revealing the appearance of ABSs within the induced gap, with interesting dependences on $\eta$, $L_{\rm N}$, and $B$.
-At $\eta=0$, i.e., when the Zeeman field in N is perpendicular to the SOC, the spectrum is symmetric with respect to $\phi=\pi$, see gray curves in Fig.\,\ref{Fig1}.
-Here, for $B=B_{\rm c}$, with $B_{\rm c}=\sqrt{\mu^{2}+\Delta^{2}}$, defines a topological phase transition into a topological phase ($B>B_{\rm c}$) with four topological ABSs that depend on $\phi$ \cite{PhysRevLett.108.257001,PhysRevB.96.205425,PhysRevLett.123.117001}.
+The Andreev spectrum strongly depends on $\phi$, revealing the appearance of ABSs within the induced gap, with interesting dependences on $\eta$, $L_{\rm N}$, and $B$.
+At $\eta=0$, i.e., when ${\mathbf B}_{\rm N}$ is perpendicular to the SOC, the spectrum is symmetric with respect to $\phi=\pi$, see gray curves in Fig.\,\ref{Fig1}.
+Here, $B=B_{\rm c}$, with $B_{\rm c}=\sqrt{\mu^{2}+\Delta^{2}}$, defines a topological phase transition into a topological phase ($B>B_{\rm c}$) with four topological ABSs that depend on $\phi$ \cite{PhysRevLett.108.257001,PhysRevB.96.205425,PhysRevLett.123.117001}.
 Correspondingly, for $B<B_{\rm c}$ the system is in the trivial phase and hosts two pairs of conventional spin-split ABSs having a cosine-like dependence on $\phi$ \cite{Beenakker:92,sauls2018andreev}.
 The topological ABSs at $\phi=\pi$ define four MBSs, two at the outer sides of S and two at their inner sides, while the ABSs at $\phi=0$ only two MBSs located at two outer sides of the S regions \cite{PhysRevLett.108.257001,PhysRevB.96.205425,PhysRevLett.123.117001}.
-For JJs with short S regions, the four MBSs split around zero energy at $\phi=\pi$, thus giving rise to a Majorana zero-energy splitting, which gets considerably suppressed for long S regions and can be thus seen as a signal of the Majorana spatial nonlocality \cite{PhysRevB.104.L020501,baldo2023zero}.
+For JJs with short Ss, the four MBSs split around zero energy at $\phi=\pi$, thus giving rise to a Majorana zero-energy splitting, which gets suppressed for long S regions and can be thus seen as a signal of the Majorana spatial nonlocality \cite{PhysRevB.104.L020501,baldo2023zero}.